G01d3nW01f/pastego/readme.md

 #  file encryption and send to Pastebin

-this is the simple program that testing for detection to taking out file
+this is the simple program that testing for security software detection to taking out file

 change this section to your pastebin API key
 ```